skr96/Image-Management-API/README.md

-Image Management API
+Image Management API dkfngldfv klfsdf

 This is a Django based RESTful service that can be used to store, update, retrieve and delete images.
 The image will be stored on the file-system where this service lives.

-Steps:
+Steps:dsmklv s
 -----

 1. Clone or download the repository.
-2. Open project folder.
+2. Open project folder. sdfgsd
 3. Open command prompt(admin) in that location.
 4. Type python manage.py get_access_key to get token to access the API.
 This access key will be used to authenticate all API calls.
-5. Type python manage.py runserver to get run the server.
+5. Type python manage.py runserver to get run the s sf sdfsderver.

-Now, a user can store, update, retrieve and delete images through the API using the token key provided to him.
+Now, a user can store, update, retrieve and delete images through the API using the token key provided to him. d fsd sd
 The requests can be made using curl or Postman.

-Functionalities:
+Functionalities: sdf sd s
 ---------------
 (All the functionalities mentioned below were tested using Postman.
 Please use token key to perform these functionalities. )

 1. To upload image:

-Method : POST
+Method : POSTdf dsf sdf
 URL : http://127.0.0.1:8000/image/
 Header : {'Authorization' : 'Token token_key'}
-Body : form-data : key=image, type=file, value=filename.extension
+Body : form-data : key=image, type=file, value=filename.extensionfd sfdss

-(Note:
+(Note: sdf sdfds
-	1. The uploaded file must be a valid image file, else it will not be uploaded.
+	1. The uploaded file must be a valid image file, else it will not be uploaded.dfs d

-	2. The max upload size for file is 50 MB.
+ fsdfsd

-	3. The image will be compressed (preserving the quality) before being stored.
+  fds

-2. To list all images linked to the given access key
+  fds

 Method : GET
 URL :  http://127.0.0.1:8000/image/